Atharva224/thin-film-droplet-spreading-simulation/README.md

 # Droplet Spreading on a Rotating Disk

 This project studies the spreading of a viscous droplet on a rotating disk using a thin-film lubrication model derived from the Navier–Stokes equations.
+The goal is to simulate the time evolution of the droplet height profile and analyze the stability of the numerical scheme.

-The objective is to simulate the time evolution of the droplet height profile and investigate the stability and physical consistency of the numerical scheme.
+The model captures the physics of thin liquid films and is commonly used in lubrication theory and fluid mechanics.

 ---

-## Physics Model
+# Physics Model

-The governing equation is the axisymmetric thin-film equation:
+The governing equation is the axisymmetric thin-film equation

 ∂u/∂t + (1/r) ∂/∂r ( r M(u) ∂P/∂r ) = 0